Difference Between FCFF vs FCFE

 - FCFF excludes the impact of leverage since it does not take into consideration the financial obligations while arriving at the residual cash flow and hence is also referred to as unlevered cash flow.
 FCFE includes the impact of leverage by subtracting net financial obligations, hence it is referred to as levered cash flow

 - FCFF is used in DCF valuation to calculate enterprise value or the total intrinsic value of the firm.
-FCFE is used in DCF valuation to compute equity value or the intrinsic value of firm available to common equity shareholders
+FCFE is used in DCF valuation to compute equity value or the intrinsic value of a firm available to common equity shareholders

 - While doing DCF valuation, FCFF is paired with a weighted average cost of capital to maintain consistency in incorporating all the capital suppliers for enterprise valuation.
 In contrast, FCFE is paired with the cost of equity to maintain consistency in incorporating the claim of only the common equity shareholders